ULL-ESIT-DSI-1617/async-examples/README.md

 You're the one responsible of building the structure once you have all the parts.

-You delegate one of your teammates to go search for the parts, you give him the first part and the associated note along with a bucket to put the parts in
+You delegate one of your teammates to go search for the parts, you give him the first part and the associated note along with a bucket to put the parts in.

-.
 Because there probably gonna be so many parts, you want have the time to review the bucket's content when your teammate returns it, so you're gonna blindly take it but

 you make him ***promise*** that he won't return the bucket unless all the parts are there, and you know that your teammate is trustworthy and that he's gonna keep his promise.